PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 What PsyNeuLink is **NOT**
 --------------------------

-PsyNeuLink is not presently well suited to:
+While PsyNeuLink is well suited to developing high level models that integrate disparate components into a single, integrated model -- to explore interactions among the components -- it is not presently well suited to:

  - extensive model fitting
  - large scale simulations
- - elaborate and detailed models of a particular form
  - biophysically-realistic models of individual neurons

 Other packages that are much better for such applications are: